 Lidy won prizes at several competitions: the Cello Biënnale Amsterdam, the Grachtenfestival Competition, the Princess Christina Competition and, with her string quartet, the Charles Hennen International Competition.
 In the summer of 2014 she won the Prix Académie Maurice Ravel (France).

 In april 2017 she made a tour with the NESKO.
 In 2018 she gave solo performances with the Orchestra of the 18th Century and with the “Orkest van het Oosten”.
-In June 2019 she played the Rococo Variations with the Concertgebouw Chamber Orchestra.
+In June 2019 she played the Rococo Variations with the Concertgebouw Chamber Orchestra, in 2020 she played with the Residentie Orchestra.

-Lidy plays the Italian cello of Anner Bylsma, on loan from the Dutch National Musical Instrument Fund.
+Blijdorp has the honour to play on the Italian cello of Anner Bylsma, lent to her by the Dutch National Musical Instrument Fund.